 Hence, detection of clinically relevant mutations from a simple blood draw enables oncologists to select the most beneficial therapy and monitor the patient’s response to therapy in real time.

-Plasma-SeqSensei™ (PSS) RUO kits are next-generation sequencing-based (NGS) liquid biopsy assays intended for research of actionable mutations relevant in colorectal, NSCLC, breast and thyroid cancers as well as melanoma.
-Built on ultra-sensitive SafeSEQ technology, the PSS RUO kit portfolio aims to set a new standard for absolute determination of mutant molecules (MMs) independent of real sample DNA input, thus offering researchers a cutting-edge tool to advance personalised oncology.
+Plasma-SeqSensei™ Breast cancer IVD kit is next-generation sequencing-based (NGS) liquid biopsy assays intended for detection of mutations.
+Built on ultra-sensitive SafeSEQ technology, the PSS IVD kit portfolio aims to set a new standard for absolute determination of mutant molecules (MMs) independent of real sample DNA input, thus offering oncologists a cutting-edge tool to advance personalised oncology.
 Due to its ability to determine low variant allele frequencies, it is especially useful for minimal residual disease (MRD) detection and other applications requiring sequential measurement like response, recurrence or resistance monitoring.